blackboxprogramming/BlackRoad-Operating-System/infra/railway/ENVIRONMENT_GUIDE.md

 Railway deployments are driven from the monorepo.
 Each service declares its own variables here so workflows can validate and operators can provision them consistently.

+- See `SERVICE_SETTINGS.md` in this folder for the per-repo Railway build/start/health matrix and optional Dockerfile templates.

 ## Core API (`services/core-api`)
 - `CORE_API_DATABASE_URL`
 - `CORE_API_SECRET_KEY`